jiportilla/ACME-demo/script/IEAM-policy-demo.md

 Let's take a look at how our policy deployment feature autonomously controls workload installation and update for devices with differing capabilities in a retail environment.

 ACME is a fictional nationwide security company that offers various video cameras.
 They want to add video analytics to some of those cameras to detect motion and measure social distance.
+See diagram below:

 ![ACME Demo](acme.png)